-Referred to as “one of the greatest minds in hurricane research”, William Grey was born in 1929 in Detroit, Michigan.
+Referred to as “one of the greatest minds in hurricane research”, Dr. William Gray was born in 1929 in Detroit, Michigan.
 He graduated from Wilson High School and George Washington University and went on to become and esteemed professor of atmospheric science at Colorado State University.

-During El Niño years, Grey noticed a pattern of low hurricane activity in the North Atlantic basin.
+During El Niño years, Gray noticed a pattern of low hurricane activity in the North Atlantic basin.
 He pursued further research and became the first person to find a correlation between these events and deducing positive results.
-However, Grey’s findings also proved inconsistencies when looking at only one factor as the primary influence.
+However, Gray’s findings also proved inconsistencies when looking at only one factor as the primary influence.